hernanastrada/cloudfail/README.md

 # cloudfail
-Simple system "Cloudfail" in html
+Simple system "Cloudfail" in html , for view the website visite megapings.com/cloudfail